barruumrex/elixir_hack_night/hack_bot/README.md

 mix deps.get
 ```

-### Create a bot on slack
+### Create a bot on Slack

-Creating a bot requires admin privileges in the slack community.
+Creating a bot requires admin privileges in the Slack organization.
 If you're already an admin, continue with the following instructions.
-Otherwise, ask the organizer for your hack night or create your own slack team to experiment in.
+Otherwise, ask hack night organizer for help or create your own Slack team to experiment in.

 Create and configure a new bot

 *  [Create a new bot](https://my.slack.com/services/new/bot)
-*  Make sure you're on the correct slack account.
+*  Make sure you're on the correct Slack account.
 The selection is in the upper right corner
 *  Choose a name and click "Add bot integration"
 *  After creating the bot user, copy the API token
-  *  The API token will give access to your slack to anyone that has it.
+  *  The API token will give access to your Slack to anyone that has it.
 Be careful with this token and *DO NOT* check it in to source control
 *  In config.exs, replace "Insert real token here" with your token
 *  Start the server with `iex -S mix`

-You should now see your new bot logged in on slack.
-Send it a message in a private chat and it respond with "Hello!".
+You should now see your new bot logged in on Slack.
+Send it a message in a private chat and it will respond with "Hello!".

-You're all set up to build your own slack bot.
+You're all set up to build your own Slack bot.
 Get hackin!

 ## Acknowledgements